 Now for some rain barrel DON’TS:

 I think this one should be pretty obvious.
 The water that is going to be falling into your rain barrels isn’t clean.
 You don’t want to use this water for drinking, cooking, or even bathing.
-This water isn’t healthy for you to put into your body, for any reasons.
-Just don’t do it.
+This water isn’t healthy for you to put into your body, unless you filter it first.

 Don’t Collect Rainwater if you Have Chemicals on Your Roof